rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: 0

 environmentSpiceConsumptionPollutionFactor: float
-    Set the amount of pollution generated by an agent consuming spice at a cell.
+    Set the amount of pollution generated by an agent consuming spice in a cell.
     Default: 0

 environmentSpiceProductionPollutionFactor: float
-    Set the amount of pollution generated by an agent collecting spice at a cell.
+    Set the amount of pollution generated by an agent collecting spice in a cell.
     Default: 0

 environmentSpiceRegrowRate: int
     Set the amount of spice regrown across the environment per timestep.
-    Each cell can only grow up to their maximum spice value.
+    Each cell can only grow up to its maximum spice value.
     Default: 0

 environmentSugarConsumptionPollutionFactor: float
-    Set the amount of pollution generated by an agent consuming sugar at a cell.
+    Set the amount of pollution generated by an agent consuming sugar in a cell.
     Default: 0

 environmentSugarProductionPollutionFactor: float
-    Set the amount of pollution generated by an agent collecting sugar at a cell.
+    Set the amount of pollution generated by an agent collecting sugar in a cell.
     Default: 0

 environmentSugarRegrowRate: int
     Set the amount of sugar regrown across the environment per timestep.
-    Each cell can only grow up to their maximum sugar value.
+    Each cell can only grow up to its maximum sugar value.
     Default: 1

 environmentUniversalSpiceIncomeInterval: int
-    Set the interval in timesteps when environment produces universal basic spice income.
+    Set the interval in timesteps when the environment produces universal basic spice income.
     Default: 0

 environmentUniversalSugarIncomeInterval: int
-    Set the interval in timesteps when environment produces universal basic sugar income.
+    Set the interval in timesteps when the environment produces universal basic sugar income.
     Default: 0

 environmentWidth: int